Ecuador is an absolutely stunning country.

 Mix in friendly, honest people, composting, and the fact that voting is mandatory, and you’ve got one of my favorite countries in the world!

 Many travelers spend a month or so in Ecuador.
 The country just offers too much to really get to know the highlights in less time.
 But the rest of us have such limited vacation time (go 2 weeks being the standard in the US!) that 7 – 10 days in Ecuador is more realistic.

 This itinerary focuses on an outdoor Ecuadorean Andes trip, with lots of hiking and adventure.
 The Andes in Ecuador have so much beauty, activity, and volcanic peaks that 10 days won’t cover it all, but you’ll still have a ton of fun on this trip and make the most of your time.
-There’s a lot of culture in this region too, but I would recommend checking out local Ecuadorian bloggers if you want to focus your trip there.

 Note: There are a lot of high altitude physical activities involved here.
 If you’re not able bodied or in reasonably good shape, it may be harder for you to follow along exactly.
 Not that you need to follow this exactly- these are all just suggestions!

 Quito is a beautiful, historical, colonial city, a UNESCO world heritage city, and also the capital of Ecuador.
 Many travelers will tell you to spend less time here and more time in, like, Baños but I completely disagree.
 This city is a great place for food and history, is not as touristy as other cities in Ecuador, and you can be safe if you follow the basic safety rules that you should be following in any country.

 But Quito is also where most North American flights fly into for the cheapest price, so we’re starting here!

 Google says Quito’s altitude is 9,350′.
 I don’t know about you, but that’s higher than most hikes I’ve ever done and every place I’ve visited before!